 One handy aspect of Verizon’s plans is that you can put them on hold.
 We used this feature a lot when we spent months at a time sailing in Mexico because Verizon didn’t offer Mexico access for Jetpacks back in those days.

 Seasonal RV travelers may find this comes in handy, as they may not want to use the MiFi Jetpack when they are at home and not out traveling in their RV.

 You can put the plan on hold for up to 90 days, at no charge.
 If you call in again before 90 days is up, you can put it on hold for another 90 days, and so on, indefinitely.

 All the days that you put the plan on hold get tacked onto the end of your contract.
-So, for us, a two year contract took nearly three years to fulfill.
+So, for us, our two year contract during our Mexico travels took nearly three years to fulfill.
 When you decide to resume the contract, a simple phone call is all it takes and you are back online immediately.
 There is a nominal charge for re-instating the contract.

 Phone Access – Skype